bkalali/voag/README.md

 3. Get a list of order inventory
    GET: https://localhost:8083/api/inventory

-For more information using these APIs, please see APIKit Consoles with details examples and schema.
+For more information using these APIs, please see APIKit Console (https://localhost:8083/console/) with details examples and schema.

 </content>
 <tabTrigger>readme</tabTrigger>